7-year-old among kids trying to rob Hamilton shopping centre

 READ MORE: Spate of ram-raids driven by social media - police

+A spokesperson for the shopping complex told 1News they were "shocked and saddened" by the burglary, particularly given the ages of the children involved.

-Police say the children have been referred to Youth Aid Services and will be followed up by youth engagement teams.
+The children have since been referred to Youth Aid Services and will be followed up by youth engagement teams, police said.

 Hamilton City Area Commander Inspector Andrea McBeth spoke after the incident.